amphitheatre-app/docs/content/_index.md

     - **GitOps integration** - use `amp render` to build your images and render templated Kubernetes manifests for use in GitOps workflows

-- .amp.yml - a single pluggable, declarative configuration for your project
+- .amp.toml - a single pluggable, declarative configuration for your project

     - **amp init** - Amphitheatre can discover your build and deployment configuration and generate a Amphitheatre config